 Use: Used to hunt Red Deer.

-This breed was bred the primary purpose of hunting Red Deer, and this is where the name “Scottish Deer Hound” comes from.
-This hound has a long coat that is grey and bluish in color.
+This breed was bred for the primary purpose of hunting Red Deer, where the name “Scottish Deer Hound” comes from.
+This hound has a long coat that is grey and bluish.
 They also have a larger frame that weighs from 80 up to over 100 pounds.
 This dog is gentle at heart and should have access to regular exercise.
 They are very eager to chase almost anything that runs.